Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Proofs of Section

 The complexity of this process is dominated by computing the extensions as in \Lem{extension_subgraphs}, hence the graph can be constructed in $f(\maxoutdeg)\tilde{O}(n)$ time.
-Also, the number of edges is equal to the number of homomorphisms with non-zero extension, which again using \Lem{extension_subgraphs} will be bounded by $f(\maxoutdeg)O(n)$.
-Finally, the number of vertices added to the graph is at most twice the number of edges, and hence is bounded by the same amount. \end{proof}
+Also, the number of hyperedges is equal to the number of homomorphisms with non-zero extension, which again using \Lem{extension_subgraphs} will be bounded by $f(\maxoutdeg)O(n)$.
+Finally, the number of vertices added to the graph is at most the number hyperedges times the maximum arity of $P$, which is bounded by $k$, and hence it will be bounded also by $f(\maxoutdeg)O(n)$. \end{proof}